Nyapanyapa Yunupingu

 BIBLIOGRAPHY

-Emma-Kate Symons, Australia's indigenous women artists set to make a splash in major U.S, 25 July, New York Times, 2017
+Emma-Kate Symons, Australia's indigenous women artists set to make a splash in major U.S, New York Times, 25 July 2017

-Jeremy Eccles, Natsiaas 2017 at News Aboriginal Art Directory, 11 August, 2017
+Jeremy Eccles, Natsiaas 2017, News Aboriginal Art Directory, 11 August, 2017

-William Spring, `Marching Across North America, New Museum Tour Miami's Community News', Miami Community Newspaper, January 24 2017
+William Spring, Marching Across North America, New Museum Tour Miami's Community News, Miami Community Newspaper, 24 January 2017

 Katie Lavers, OUR land people stories, ArtsHub Australia, 19 June 2016